Webador/SlmQueueDoctrine/README.md

 ### Executing jobs

-GoalioQueueDoctrine provides a command-line tool that can be used to pop and execute jobs.
+SlmQueueDoctrine provides a command-line tool that can be used to pop and execute jobs.
 You can type the following command within the public folder of your Zend Framework 2 application:

 `php index.php queue doctrine <queueName>  --start`